5 Financial Challenges Flower Shops Have

 Owning a flower shop takes a lot of hard work and dedication.
 Sometimes, an 8-hour work day may be non-existent.
 Most often, flower shop owners like you need to work on weekends or even pull an all-nighter.
 Especially if you have a large order for a wedding or even a funeral, it can mean a 10 to 12-hour day of making arrangements, and that can cost a lot of time and money.

-Operating efficiently is essential in any business, but for a florist running a small floral shop, it is imperative to have fresh flowers in stock, the equipment needed to operate properly, and the financing needed to keep the doors open.
+Operating efficiently is essential in any business, but for a florist running a small floral shop, it is imperative to have fresh flowers in stock, the equipment needed to operate properly, and the finances needed to keep the doors open.
 Only spending on what you need can make the difference between having a profitable day or a day of lost revenue.

 Take a look at some business functions that can present a financial challenge for your flower shop: